 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-Next to the region Tuscany Piedmont delivers the most top wines in Italy and ranks with this for the first place as a top wine region.
-More than three quarters of the production is for red wines.
-Especially the DOCG red wines made by certain producers Barbaresco and Barolo from the Nebbiolo grape established the glory.
-Even with these there was still French influence, because the "father of birth" of these two wines was the French enologist Louis Oudart, In modern times, the three famous winemakers Angelo Gaja, Bruno Giacosa and Giacomo Bologna at his winery Braida significant development work.
+In addition to the region Tuscany Piedmont delivers most of the top Italian wines and competes with them for first place as a top wine region.
+Red wines account for more than three quarters of the production.
+Especially the DOCG red wines made by certain producers Barbaresco and Barolo from the Nebbiolo grape established the fame.
+There was also French influence in these, because the "birth father" of these two wines was the French oenologist Louis Oudart, In modern times, the three famous wine makers Angelo Gaja, Bruno Giacosa and Giacomo Bologna at his winery Braida significant development work.
 Piedmont plays a leading role in several ways.
-Here is the largest in terms of volume , The region is too vermouth country Italy and the world, here this wine was invented.
-And Piedmont also has the most quality wine areas with 42 DOC and 16 DOCG zones (there are none) IGT areas ):
+Here is the largest in terms of quantity , The region is that too vermouth country Italy and the world, here this wine was "invented".
+And Piedmont also has the most quality wine areas with 42 DOC and 16 DOCG zones (there are none IGT areas ):